leventdev/dropspace/README.md

 ## About DropSpace

-DropSapce is an easy way to self-host a file drop.
+DropSpace is an easy way to self-host a file drop.
 Simply upload your file, and share the link.
 That's all!
 DropSpace is built using [Laravel](https://laravel.com).

 # Features